 - What is the Latest Mac OS Version?

-Catalina 10.15.5 is the latest update for macOS Catalina.
+Catalina Mac OS 10.15.5 was just released today on the 26th of May macOS Catalina.
 It is still in beta but could be downloaded from developer.apple.com if you have a developer account.
 New features that this update will bring to Mac is a battery health feature that is supposed to reduce the rate at which the device’s battery ages.
 This feature will analyze the charging patterns of the battery and the current state of its health and then control the extent to which it would get charged so as to slow-down chemical aging.
 This feature can be turned on and off from System Preferences > Energy Saver.

 In this next post, you will receive information about the latest macOS version – macOS Catalina.
 We will tell you about the changes and improvements that have been brought to Mac with this newest operating system and we will also briefly mention some of the more notable features of previous macOS releases.